Kinsbourne Common Hall, Harpenden

 Anyone considering entering the hall for an activity carried on by one of our hirers should make their own judgement about whether it is safe to attend the activity.
 The organiser of that activity is responsible for determining what measures are practicable and appropriate in the context of the specific activity and you should refer to them to understand the measures they have put in place.
 Entry to the hall is only permitted on the basis that you understand and accept that Ninth Harpenden Scout Group has no liability for any infection that is alleged to have taken place at the hall.

 Our contribution to reducing infection risks

-We do not operate the hirer activities.
-The hall is wholly run by volunteers and they are not normally present at the hall, so there are only limited measures that it is practical for us to take that might help reduce the infection risk.
+The hall is wholly run by volunteers and they are not normally present at the hall, so we do not supervise hirers and there are only limited measures that it is practical for us to take that might help reduce the infection risk during hires.
 The following factors and measures may be relevant for users:

 • Hands can be washed in the restrooms, which are right beside the front door.